Teerath-Agarwal/Hotstar-Loophole/README.md

 ## Installation

 1. Clone or downlaod the repository or [click here](https://github.com/Teerath-Agarwal/Hotstar-Loophole/archive/refs/heads/master.zip).
-2. Extract the content from zip file using a zip extractractor (such as win rar).
+2. Extract the content from zip file using a zip extractor (such as Win-Rar).
 3. End User may delete/ignore the Source folder.
 Developers may delete/ignore the Distribution folder.
 4. End User must again extract the the final application from the Distribution folder.